 The 1985 Housing Act (as amended) requires Councils to periodically assess the accommodation needs of persons residing in caravans and houseboats within their district.
 Planning Policy for Traveller Sites requires Councils to undertake their own assessment of accommodation needs of gypsies and travellers and travelling showpeople; and to identify sites in their Local Plan to meet identified need.

 Private land supply has been consistently poor despite a Call for Sites which remains open to date.

 Interested landowners can register sites with the council for consideration and assessment, if you have a site which you would like to be considered as part of this process please visit the SHLAA section our Monitoring and evidence page and use the call for sites form or contact the Spatial Planning Team directly firstname.lastname@example.org.

 Planning Policy for Traveller Sites (PPTS) paragraph 10a states that local planning authorities should identify and update annually, a supply of specific deliverable sites sufficient to provide 5 years' worth of sites against their locally set targets.
 This Statement provides a 2018-based 5 year land supply position consistent with PPTS, for each Housing Market Area in Wiltshire.

 Wiltshire Council undertook a survey amongst residential boaters on the Kennet and Avon Canal in the summer of 2017.
 The purpose of the survey was to improve information on the accommodation needs of boaters.
-The below report will form part of the evidence base for the Wiltshire Local Plan review which is now underway and scheduled to conclude in 2021, as set out in the 2017 Local Development Scheme which can be accessed here.
+The below report will form part of the evidence base for the Wiltshire Local Plan which is now underway and scheduled to conclude in 2023, as set out in the 2020 Local Development Scheme.